Peryn: Cult of Perun in Peryn and in Novgorod

 Novgorod was a centre of Slavic paganism in the Dark Ages.
-Accordingly, the Peryn island appears to have played a role similar to that of the Vatican Hill in the sense of its functions in the medieval Novgrorod and its later history.
+Accordingly, the Peryn island appears to have played a role similar to that of the Vatican Hill in the sense of its functions in the medieval Novgorod and its later history.
 The name "Peryn" is related to the Slavic god Perun, whose shrine was there in the 10th century.
 The results of archaeological excavations under the guidance of Valentin Sedov described in his survey of Peryn, suggest that Peryn was a sacred place from ancient times.
 It is likely that the area has seen several pagan shrines, replacing one with another over time.
 The best known is the heathen shrine, established there in 980.
 Early Slavs used to set up anthropomorphic statues of wood, picturing their gods to serve the cult, and in 980 in Peryn it was carried out this way:

 The Perun cult can be considered an aspect of Slavic mythology combining Greek and Scandinavian mythology with authentic Slavic features.
 Parallels can therefore be seen between Perun, Jupiter, Zeus, and Thor.
 Like the well-known deities, Perun was the head of a pantheon.
 He was a thunder god too, who overthrew his enemy Veles down under the roots of the World Oak.
 Adam Olearius, who visited Peryn in 1654, describes the cult of Perun in Peryn as follows:

 As paganism implies many deities, Perun was not the only god in the heathen pantheon of Novgorod.
 Volos, whose shrine was presumably located on the site of the Church of St. Vlasi, was another deity worshipped in the city.
 But it seems that his cult was not favoured by Vladimir the Great, who excluded Volos from his pagan pantheon.
 The first Christians erected the Church of the Transfiguration in Novgorod, but the government in Kiev was indifferent towards their religion, until Vladimir the Great was baptized in 988.
 By contrast to the folk cults of Volos and Jesus, the cult of Perun was probably seen as the royal (official) cult, arranged on Peryn Island close to the royal residence on the Holmgård Hill.

 When the Russian state was Christianized in 989, the heathen religion was subjected to persecution.
 The citizens of Novgorod first tried to protect their deities, reportedly saying: "We would rather die than allow our gods to be outraged".
 The Novgorodians ravaged and plundered the house of Dobrynya, who was appointed to Christianize Novgorod, and beat up his wife.
 However, Dobrynya with the help of Putyata the warlord stifled the riot and completed his Christianization by force.
 Subsequently, the Peryn shrine, being the main spiritual complex in the second most important city in the Russian state, was ravaged and destroyed.
 No doubt, the process of ravaging was ritualized in Peryn, demonstrating that the new religion had overthrown its predecessor.
 According to the chronicle, it happened this way in Peryn: